How to Lock and Unlock the Meddicc Score with a HubSpot Workflow

 HubSpot webhook body mapping using Record ID and locked=true

-Step 5: Test the Workflow
+API Step 5: Test the Workflow

 Before turning the workflow on for all deals, use HubSpot’s Test option.